wp-plugins/advanced-custom-fields-row-field/README.txt

 == Frequently Asked Questions ==

-= There is something cool you could add... =
+= There is something cool you could add.... =

 Nice, make a post on the [Support Forum](http://wordpress.org/support/plugin/advanced-custom-fields-row-field) and let us know.